 The Lord's way is the best and His way was not to send boys one by one to the field by themselves without first giving them the training needed, and this training can be furnished by associating them with older men.
-The young preacher who starts out as an evangelist without such training is making a serious mistake.- led to believe that the scriptures say, "Jesus took Selected from The Apostolic Way, Dec.
+The young preacher who starts out as an evangelist without such training is making a serious mistake.-Selected from The Apostolic Way, Dec.
 1928.

-I cannot participate in military service in any form, directly or indirectly, in combatant or noncombatant
+I cannot participate in military service in any form, directly or indirectly, in combatant or noncombatant service, because:

 1. My duty and obligation to my God is superior to all other obligations (Matt.
 22:37; Matt.
-6:33; Acts
+6:33; Acts 5:29).